MTP

 The Unified Planning Work Program (UPWP) provides descriptive and scheduling details for the MPO’s planning process.
 It serves as a base document for carrying on the continuing, cooperative, and comprehensive transportation planning process in the Killeen-Temple urbanized area.
 The UPWP includes a 2-year budget plan for MPO planning dollars and outlines estimated planning funds to be received by the MPO over the 2-year planning period.
 It also includes a detailed workplan that explains how the MPO plans to expend those funds during that time-frame.
 Most recent revision:

-The FY22/23 UPWP was approved by TPPB on July 21, 2021 and last amended by the TPPB on August 17, 2022
+The FY2024 – 2025 UPWP was approved by TPPB on July 19, 2023 and last amended by the TPPB on (no amendments yet)

 CMP